EthanGilles/nvim/README.md

 When compiling, the LaTeX compiler creates some junk files that can be cleaned up with `<leader>lc` as well.

 The only configuration I have added in for VimTex is a command in the config to enable expression concealling.
-To disable it, delete the following lines from the config.
+To disable it, delete or comment out the following lines from the config.

 ```lua
 init = function()